Roberto99-ops/Track-Chronometer/README.md

                                7. The first arduino inform the app that the athlete is passed by the third station
 _________________________
 ### 2. Hardware
 For this project I used:
 - 3 arduino nanos
 - 1 bluetooth module (HC-05)
 - 3 radio modules (HC-12)
 - 3 ultrasound sensors (HC SR-04)
-                        - 1 piezoelectric buzzer
+- 1 buzzer
 - 3 leds
 - 3 battery banks
 - 1 switch
 _________________________
 ### 3. The app
 The application has been created using Flutter.